AidanWiederhold/FCCAnalyses/examples/FCCee/flavour/b2snunu/README.md

 All of the code used in this analysis is designed to be used from the `FCCAnalyses/examples/FCCee/flavour/b2snunu/` directory assuming that the `FCCAnalyses` and `FCCeePhysicsPerformance` repositories have been cloned alongside each other.

 ## EOS Cache
 In order to speed up Snakemake solving the workflow we cache the files available in EOS in a JSON, using `scripts/eos_cacher.py` so that Snakemake doesn't need to verify their existence every time it runs.
 However the current environment doesn't include XRootD which is used to glob the EOS directory remotely.
 Instead of the analysis environment you should use any environment with XRootD available to create the bookkeeping json and then proceed to use the analysis environment described above for the rest of the analysis.
 Hopefully I can get XRootD working in the analysis environment so we can avoid switching environments just for this.
-A suitable environment for running `scripts/eos_cacher.py` can be created by doing `mamba env create -f environment.yaml` using the `yaml` in `FCCAnalyses/examples/FCCee/flavour/b2snunu/`.
+A suitable environment for running `scripts/eos_cacher.py` can be created by doing `mamba env create -f eos_cache_env.yaml` using the `yaml` in `FCCAnalyses/examples/FCCee/flavour/b2snunu/`.
+The environment can then be activated by doing `conda activate FCC-b2snunu`.

 The final file of the workflow that depends on all possible steps is `./output/snakemake_flags/all` so request this from Snakemake if you want to run the entire analysis.